mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/spring_damper_explicit_euler.png" width="100%"/>

-Conclusion: don't use explicit euler for a game beacuse it tends to add energy and explode.
+Conclusion: don't use explicit euler for a game becuse it tends to add energy and explode :)

 # Semi-implicit Euler

+Another integration option to consider is [semi-implicit euler](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method).

 Semi-implicit euler integrates velocity before integrating position.
-This seemingly trivial change makes the integrator [symplectic](todo: link).
+This seemingly trivial change makes the integrator [symplectic](https://en.wikipedia.org/wiki/Symplectic_integrator).
 This means it tends to preserve energy when integrating the equations of motion.

 Most commercial physics engines use this integrator.